-After 28 seasons of competition, the University of Miami volleyball program has produced a winning record of 540-325-1.
-The Canes have made nine appearances to the NCAA Tournament, with the highlight of those appearances being the NCAA Regional Semifinal in 2002.
+After 33 seasons of competition, the University of Miami volleyball program has produced a winning record of 651-370-1.
+The Hurricanes have made 14 appearances to the NCAA Tournament, with the highlight of those appearances being the NCAA Regional Semifinal in 2002.

 Miami has produced three ACC Players of the Year in 16 seasons in the conference – Lane Carico, Savannah Leaf and Olga Strantzali.
-The Canes finished as runners-up to Florida State after the 2011 and 2012 seasons, the best finishes since joining the league.
-In 2017, Miami finished third in the conference after Louisville and Pitt tied for first.
+The Hurricanes finished as runners-up to Florida State after the 2011 and 2012 seasons, the best finishes since joining the league.
+In 2017, Miami finished third in the conference after Louisville and Pitt tied for first and then earned a second-place finish in 2021 with Pitt.
+Most recently, the Hurricanes tied for fourth with Louisville going 12-4 in conference, their best since the 2021 season.

 Miami has led the conference in hitting percentage twice, kills per game (twice), blocks, digs and assists per game (once), and aces per game three straight seasons from 2017-2019.
-The Canes have also recorded 35 All-Time All-ACC selections, four All-Time All-Freshman Selections, four AVCA All-America Selections, four ACC Scholar-Athlete of the Year winners, two ACC Freshman of Year award winners and two Coaches of the Year winners.
+The Hurricanes have also recorded 57 All-Time All-ACC selections, seven All-Time All-Freshman Selections, four AVCA All-America Selections and 24 including Honorable Mention, three ACC Scholar-Athlete of the Year winners, two ACC Freshman of Year award winners and two Coaches of the Year winners.

 • The volleyball program began in 1973 under the direction of Chris Bell.